eyalroz/cuda-kat/README.md

 ### <a name="an-obvious-example">You know you've written this before...</a>

 As you write more CUDA kernels - for an application or a library - you likely begin to notice yourself repeating many small patterns of code.
-A popular one would be  computing the global index of a thread in a linear grid:
+A popular one would be  computing the global id of a thread in a linear grid:
 ```
-auto global_thread_index = threadIdx.x + blockIdx.x * blockDim.x;
+auto global_thread_id = threadIdx.x + blockIdx.x * blockDim.x;
 ```
 we've all been using that again and again, right?
 Many of us find ourselves writing a small utility function for this pattern.
 Perhaps it's something like:
 ```
-auto global_thread_index() { return threadIdx.x + blockIdx.x * blockDim.x; }
+auto global_thread_id() { return threadIdx.x + blockIdx.x * blockDim.x; }
 ```
 In fact, some of those end up having written this same function several times, in several projects we've worked on.
 This is irksome, especially when you know that about every other CUDA library probably has this function, or uses this pattern, somewhere in its bowels. thrust does. cub does. cudf does. (moderngpu, weirdly, doesn't) and so on.